rugbyprof/5443-Spatial-Database/Assignment-6.md

         - `x` means `extract` or remove from the tape archive (tar).
         - `f` tells which file to run the command on.

-    - Now the shape file have been extracted and uncompressed, lets put them in your database.
+    - Now the shape files have been extracted and uncompressed, lets load them in your database.

 - Run the following commands to insert it into your database: